theophanemayaud/EPFL-ML-for-science-embolism-detection/README.md

 |---- generate_model.ipynb
 |       > A Jupyter notebook that generates the final model used.
 |
+|---- evaluate_model.ipynb.ipynb
+|       > A Jupyter notebook that evaluates the final model used.
+|
 |- other_models_code_and_files/
 |       > A folder that contains notebooks used to create the other notebooks
 |       discussed in the report, and also raw image files used to train,